SpongePowered/SpongeDocs/source/index.rst

 Creating Plugins
 ~~~~~~~~~~~~~~~~

-This section is intended to help developers who have prior Java experience with writing plugins with the Sponge API.
+This section is intended to help developers who have prior Java experience with writing plugins using SpongeAPI.

 .. toctree::
     :maxdepth: 3